Irish chipmaker Decawave snapped up in mega deal worth $400m

 Eric Creviston, president of Qorvo mobile products, added: “We’re very pleased to welcome the Decawave team, which we believe will enhance Qorvo’s product and technology leadership while expanding new opportunities in mobile, automotive and IoT.

-Since it was founded, Decawave has raised more than $60m, of which $30m was announced as part of a single round in 2018 that also created 100 jobs for the company.
-It’s understood that Qorvo had set aside $500m for a number of acquisitions, of which Decawave was seen as the key purchase.
+Since it was founded, Decawave has raised more than $60m, with $30m announced as part of a single round in 2018 that also created 100 jobs for the company.
+It’s understood that Qorvo had set aside $500m for a number of acquisitions, of which Decawave was seen as a key purchase.